Divorce in Illinois

 - the parties must meet the residency requirement

-For divorce proceedings in Illinois, one party must have resided in Illinois for at least 90 days before filing.
+For divorce proceedings in Illinois, one party must meet the residency requirement.
+It states that either spouse must have resided in this state for at least 90 days before filing.
 The case must be filed in the circuit court of the county where at least one party resides.

 Contested vs. Uncontested Divorce in Illinois